himanshuyv/SMAI/assignments/1/README.md

     Cosine
     ![Cosine](./figures/k_vs_accuracy_cosine.png)

-As we can see from the plot that the best accuracy for each of the distance metric is at k = 10.
+As we can see from the plot that the best accuracy for each of the distance metric is at k = 20 to k = 40.
 The accuracy is highest for manhattan distance metric.

 Since from the histogram I have seen that the key and mode are not contributing much to the prediction, I have removed them from the features from starting.